Sunday, October 5, 2008

 Together on lotus.

-Nader Ali, how bigger must I grow?
+Nader Ali, how taller must I grow?

 Will you show me the three phase canal